 Termination of the Membership Agreement.
 Membership will terminate upon termination or expiration of the applicable Membership Agreement, in accordance with its terms.

+Board-Initiated Member Termination or Suspension.
+The Corporation may terminate or suspend a membership if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
+The Chair may immediately temporarily suspend a Member until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.

 Liability.
 No Member will be personally liable for the debts, liabilities or obligations of this Corporation

 Member voting process.